-(i) Prior to the date on which shares of Class B Common Stock are transferred to shareholders or securityholders of Morgan Stanley, a Delaware Corporation ("Morgan Stanley"), in a transaction, including any distribution in exchange for Morgan Stanley's shares or securities, intended to qualify as a tax-free distribution under Section 355 of the Internal Revenue Code, or any corresponding provision of any successor statute (a "Tax-Free Spin-Off"), each record holder of shares of Class B Common Stock may convert any or all of such shares into an equal number of shares of Class A Common Stock by surrendering the certificates, if any, for such shares, accompanied by any payment required for documentary, stamp or similar issue or transfer taxes and by a written notice by such record holder to the Corporation stating that such record holder desires to convert such shares of Class B Common Stock into the same number of shares of Class A Common Stock (including, but not limited to, for the purpose of the sale or other disposition of such shares of Class A Common Stock), and requesting that the Corporation issue all of such shares of Class A Common Stock to the persons named in such notice.
+(i) Prior to the date on which shares of Class B Common Stock are transferred to shareholders or securityholders of Morgan Stanley, a Delaware Corporation ("Morgan Stanley"), in a transaction, including any distribution in exchange for Morgan Stanley's shares or securities, intended to qualify as a tax-free distribution under Section 355 of the Internal Revenue Code, or any corresponding provision of any successor statute (a "Tax Free Spin Off"), each record holder of shares of Class B Common Stock may convert any or all of such shares into an equal number of shares of Class A Common Stock by surrendering the certificates, if any, for such shares, accompanied by any payment required for documentary, stamp or similar issue or transfer taxes and by a written notice by such record holder to the Corporation stating that such record holder desires to convert such shares of Class B Common Stock into the same number of shares of Class A Common Stock into the same number of shares of Class A Common Stock into the same number of shares of Class B Common Stock into the same number of shares of Class B Common Stock into the same number of shares of Class B Common Stock into the same number of shares of Class B Common Stock into the same number of shares of Class B Common Stock into the same number of shares of Class B Common Stock (including, but not limited to, for the purpose of the sale or other disposition of such shares of Class A Common Stock), and requesting that the Corporation issue all of such shares of Class A Common Stock to the persons named in such notice.
 Such notice shall set forth the number of shares of Class A Common Stock to be issued to each such person and the denominations in which the certificates, if any, therefor are to be issued.
-To the extent permitted by law, such voluntary conversion shall be deemed to have been effected at the close of business on the date of such surrender.
+To the extent permitted by law, such voluntary conversion shall be deemed to have been effected at the elose of business on the date of such surrender.
 Following a Tax-Free Spin-Off, shares of Class B Common Stock shall no longer be convertible into shares of Class A Common Stock.
 For purposes of this Section, a Tax-Free Spin-Off shall be deemed to have occurred at the time the shares are first transferred to shareholders or securityholders of Morgan Stanley following receipt of a certificate described in (C) of paragraph (g)(vi) of this Article 4 below.

 (ii) Prior to the occurrence of a Tax-Free Spin-Off, each share of Class B Common Stock shall automatically be converted into one share of Class A Common Stock upon the transfer of such share if, after such transfer, such share is not beneficially owned by Morgan Stanley, Capital Group International Inc., a California corporation ("Capital Group"), or by any of their subsidiaries or Affiliates (as defined in Article 10 of this Certificate of Incorporation).
-Shares of Class B Common Stock shall not convert automatically into shares of Class A Common Stock (A) as a result of a transfer of Class B Common Stock to shareholders or securityholders of Morgan Stanley in a Tax-Free Spin-Off or (B) in any transfer after a Tax-Free Spin-Off.
+Shares of Class B Common Stock (A) as a result of a transfer of Class B Common Stock to shareholders or securityholders of Morgan Stanley in a Tax-Free Spin-Off or (B) in any transfer after a Tax-Free Spin-Off.